Parkinson speaks out on Savile

 "Come on.
 That's the worst aspect of it, I think.
 At least at the BBC he had to be there, he was employed by the BBC."

-During the interview, which will be broadcast on Sunday at 9pm, the veteran presenter said he first met Savile in Manchester in the 1960s when they both worked at Granada.
+During the interview, to be broadcast on Sunday at 9pm, the presenter said he first met Savile in Manchester in the 1960s when they both worked at Granada.

 Scotland Yard is leading the inquiry into Savile and has said officers are currently dealing with around 450 potential abuse victims, the vast majority of whom claim they fell prey to the DJ.